 So, for example, as long as Anthony is disposed to behave differently on coming to believe that presentism is false then he would on coming to believe that eternalism is false, it follows that for Anthony, ‘presentism is true’ and ‘eternalism is true’ are weakly hyperintensionally distinct.

 This framework, we contend, allows us to distinguish strong from weak hyperintensions.
-It therefore allows us to make sense of our earlier principles which set out the conditions under which the sentential operator view and the non-standard predicate-fact view will allow us to substitute one intensionally equivalent expression for another, into as sentence that expresses a truth about grounding, without changing the truth-value of that sentence.
+It therefore allows us to make sense of our earlier principles which set out the conditions under which the sentential operator view and the non-standard predicate-fact view will allow us to substitute one intensionally equivalent expression for another, into a sentence that expresses a truth about grounding, without changing the truth-value of that sentence.

 In what follows we briefly consider whether the differences between the standard predicate-fact view, according to which grounding is not hyperintensional (not hyperintensionalTRAD that is) and the other views according to which it is, might be marshalled into an argument in favour of the former over the latter.